kruschk/learning/README.md

 # learning
-A repository for learning programming languages.
-Contains many stand-alone programs, organized by language.
+A repository for learning computer science.